-Rafael Nadal outsmarts Novak Djokovic in Rome semifinals
+Rafael Nadal to face Alexander Zverev in Rome Final after edging Novak Djokovic

-Rafael Nadal was challenged in the first set by Novak Djokovic before pulling away for a 7-6 (4), 6-3 win to reach the Italian Open final on Saturday.
+The latest installment in the rivalry between Rafael Nadal and Novak Djokovic met expectations for one tight set.
+Then Nadal pulled away for a 7-6 (4), 6-3 win to reach the Italian Open final on Saturday.

 In their 51st meeting but first in more than a year, Nadal’s court coverage eventually proved too much to handle for Djokovic, who is still regaining his form from a persistent right elbow injury.

-“That was a tough battle, a good level of tennis, a combination of good tactics and great shots from both of us,” Nadal said.
+“That was a tough battle, a good level of tennis, a combination of good tactics and great shots from both of us,” said Nadal, who has had injury trouble of his own over the past year.

+Nadal’s opponent in Sunday’s final will be defending champion Alexander Zverev, who recovered from an early break in the second set to beat Marin Cilic 7-6 (13), 6-4.

+Zverev destroyed his racket near the end of the tiebreak in which he saved five set points.
+The German player is aiming for his third title in three weeks after lifting trophies in Munich and Madrid – but he hasn’t beaten Nadal in four tries.

+“On this surface (Nadal) is almost unbeatable,” Zverev said.
+“I’ll have to play my best.”

-The first set alone of Nadal-Djokovic made the latest installment of the Open era’s most prolific rivalry worth watching.
+The first set alone of Nadal-Djokovic made the Open era’s most prolific men’s rivalry worth watching.
 Djokovic recovered from an early break with excellent shot-making and Nadal converted his first set point with a return winner on the line after Djokovic followed his serve to the net.

 During one particularly entertaining point midway through the first set, Nadal ran down a drop shot and forced Djokovic to retreat with a smartly angled response before Djokovic came forward again to finish the point off with a volley winner.